 - Negative consequences discourage us from repeating a behavior.

-For example, we hold the elevator door open and someone says, "Thank you!" (positive), so we are likely to do it again.
+For example, we hold the door open and someone says, "Thank you!" (positive), so we are likely to do it again.
 We take an extra-long lunch break and the boss docks our pay (negative), so we are less likely to do that again.
 We learn from both positive and negative consequences and behave accordingly.

 So do dogs.
 When a puppy plays with his mother, if his style of play is reasonable, she responds in a positive manner.
 But if he gets too rough, she is quick to correct with a growl.

-No, dogs learn best from balanced dog training, where their behaviors can result in positive OR negative consequences.
+Dogs learn best from balanced dog training, where their behaviors can result in positive OR negative consequences.

-All of life works this way – cause and effect.
+All of life works this way – "cause and effect."

 When YOU become the arbiter of your dog's behaviors – the one who gets to say yea or nay about what he's allowed to do – your dog feels respectful toward you.